encircled/Joiner/README.md

 Joiner is a Java library which allows to create type-safe JPA queries.
 It is focused on applications with complex domain model, which require a lot of work with query joins.

 Joiner can be used instead of or together with QueryDSL.
-Joiner uses QueryDSL APT maven plugin for entitiy metamodel generation.
+Joiner uses QueryDSL APT maven plugin for entity metamodel generation.
 See more about QueryDSL installation at [QueryDSL](http://www.querydsl.com/static/querydsl/latest/reference/html/ch02.html#jpa_integration).

 Joiner offers following extra features:
 * simple way of adding complex joins to the queries